tyketchum/dr-longevity/DEPLOY.md

 ### 6. That's It!

-Your dashboard is now live! 🎉
+Your app is now live! 🎉

 You'll get a URL like: `https://your-app-name.streamlit.app`

-## Updating Your Dashboard
+## Updating Your App

 Whenever you push changes to GitHub, Streamlit will automatically redeploy your app!

 ## Adding a Sync Button

-The dashboard includes a "Sync Garmin Data" button in the sidebar.
+The app includes a "Sync Garmin Data" button in the sidebar.
 Click it to fetch fresh data from Garmin Connect.

-## Sharing Your Dashboard
+## Sharing Your App

-Your dashboard URL can be shared with anyone!
+Your app URL can be shared with anyone!
 They'll be able to view your health data (if that's what you want).

 To make it private:
 1. Go to app settings